rezahusain/rubric/sdf/final-project/technical.md

 ### Bonus (max 2)
 - [ ] **Responsive Design**: It looks and works great on all different devices (seamless user experience across desktop, tablet, and mobile)
 - [ ] **Accessibility Considerations**: Are accessibility features (such as alt tags for images, ARIA roles) implemented to support users with disabilities and to comply with web accessibility standards?
 - [ ] **Enhanced Navigation and Feedback**: Are breadcrumbs used to enhance site navigation?
-Are styled flashes or toasts implemented to provide clear, user-friendly feedback?
+Are styled flashes or toasts implemented to provide clear, user-friendly feedback? (in a partial)

 ### Score (/5):